zeroBzeroT/PlaytimeNameColor/README.md

 - all ranks below are usable via /nc command
 - /nc command without arguments displays available colors
+- once you have bold name u can use it with the other colors

 color|joindate [d]|playtime [h]|
 --|--|--|